 How did you envision your journey when you first began dreaming about it?
 Try to go back to that original vision if you’ve strayed.
 Following the guidebook instead of your heart may be what’s bothering you and making you feel at cross-purposes with your heart and soul.

 11. Pull out your journal

-You can write down what you feel - getting it on paper (or on-screen) takes it out of your mind.
+You can write down what you feel – getting it on the page of your travel journal takes it out of your mind.
 Acknowledging your travel burnout is a huge step towards getting rid of it.
-Write about or read back to how you felt when you started your trip, and why you're even traveling in the first place.
+Write about or read back to how you felt when you started your trip, and why you’re even traveling in the first place.
 It may help put things into perspective.

 12. Help someone else

 Have you ever noticed how thinking of others helps us out of our own pain or self-indulgence?
 You won’t have time to think about your own problems when you’re busy helping someone else.
 There are plenty of opportunities for volunteer work overseas – or you can just walk into a local charity or school and ask if they need your help.
 In my experience, they nearly always do.
 Or simply look around you.
 Perhaps another traveler is sad and lonely and a few words from you could make all the difference.

 Learning can help give your trip some purpose if you feel that’s lacking.
 You can sign up for a language course, or pull out that speed-reading book you’ve been meaning to get through.
 Travel is often sensual and emotional.
 Switch to an intellectual plane to shift gears.

 Fly instead of taking the bus.
 It’s amazing what skipping a 24-hour trip with chickens on your lap can do for morale.
 Or take the train, especially if you’re in Europe.
 Cycle.
 Rent a car.
 Whatever it is, do it differently!

 15. Not quite a Michelin star but – splurge